Introduction

 Rebates and Penalties

-Property owners in Bangalore can receive a 5% rebate if they pay the full tax amount before the BBMP’s early payment deadline.
+Property owners in Bangalore can receive a 5% rebate if they pay the full tax amount before May 31 of the current financial year (e.g., May 31, 2026, for FY 2025–26).
+This rebate is automatically applied at the time of payment on the portal.

 Alternatively, the tax can be paid in two instalments before June 30 to avoid interest charges, though this option does not qualify for the rebate.